gamer4eg/WeakAuras_2.4.3-Artur91425/README.md

 # WeakAuras Backport to 2.4.3 TBC

+Attempting to backport current weakauras to TBC for use on the LH server

 On 26.03.2020 its best work repo of Wa.

 I am not the author of this backport.